 \section{Appendix}

-We give here a proof of Proposition (\ref{tenduduslip}).
+We give here a proof of Proposition~\ref{tenduduslip}.
 In the following, $w$ stands for the density of the standard Gaussian distribution over $\R$.
-Let us begin by stating a Lemma on elementary computations on Hermite polynomials. \begin{lma} Let $l,m,n \in \mathbb N$.
-Then
+Let us begin by stating a~lemma on elementary computations on Hermite polynomials.